 Kunduz - Taloqan T/Line contract was awarded on 18 Dec 2011 and physical work has been 100% complete as of 31 December 2013.
 The line was inaugurated on 15 January 2014 and is now operational.

-As per reconnaissance study undertaken by project consultant, the revised numbers of connections are estimated has been reduced and to be around 25,000 to 30,000.
+As per reconnaissance study undertaken by project consultant, the revised numbers of connections are estimated has been reduced and to be around 30,000 to 35,000.
 Contract for distribution networks in Kunduz and Baghlan (EPC) was signed between DABS and CNEEC and Maamaar JV on 6 January 2013 and initial work began from May 2013.
-The project implementation progress is 85%, however some equipment was damaged due to hit of a shell in the storage area of the contractor, some equipment has been damaged and DABS is in the process to request ADB to approve a contract variation to replace the burned equipment with savings under the contract.
-The project expected completion date is by end 2017 but due to last year security issue/incident we may expect few months delay in project completion.
+The project implementation progress is 85%, however some equipment was damaged due to hit of a shell in the storage area of the contractor, and DABS submitted the request ADB to approve a contract variation to replace the burned equipment with savings under the contract.
+The project expected completion date is 31 December 2017, but due to last year security issue/incident EA might request extension of the contract.

 |Summary of Environmental and Social Aspects|

 The tranche was categorized as category B in terms of its environmental impacts.
-The environmental impacts of the project have been considered to be insignificant and thus the requirement is to prepare and implement IEE for this tranche subprojects.
+The environmental impacts of the project have been insignificant and thus the requirement is to prepare and implement IEE for this tranche subprojects.

 The IEE and EMPs were uploaded in the ADB website for public disclosure.
 The other subproject of this tranche i.e. the distribution network component at Baghlan and Kunduz is complied.
 The Environmental Management Reports are being prepared and posted biannually

 The Environmental Management Plans (EMP) for each of the turnkey projects are updated biannually and report disclosed on the web.